SUPPLY CHAIN DISCLOSURE

 Internal Accountability and Training

-TOMS has a zero tolerance policy for violations involving any form of modern slavery.
+TOMS has a zero-tolerance policy for violations involving any form of modern slavery.
 Vendors or factories found to be in violation of this policy will be immediately terminated.
-Our CSR compliance team works closely with our senior leadership and General Counsel to help ensure that our suppliers follow our Supplier Code.
+Our CSR Team works closely with our senior leadership and General Counsel to help ensure that our suppliers follow our Supplier Code.